A broadband terahertz quasi-optical detector based on 3D-printed lens packaging

 Abstract:

 A broadband terahertz (THz) quasi-optical detector based on 3D-printed lens packaging has been presented, covering two typical atmospheric windows at 220 GHz and 340 GHz.
 The detector consists of an antenna-coupled detector chip and a 3D-printed lens.
-The antenna-coupled detector chip was packaged on the multi-layer dielectric laminate with the Schottky diode directly integrated across feeding terminals of the chip-on antenna.
-Patterns of the on-chip integrated broadband planar bowtie antenna were printed on a quartz substrate within the frequency range of 201-405 GHz, serving as a radiator and a radio frequency (RF) choke.
-It utilized a pair of capacitively loaded loop (CLL) to broaden the operational bandwidth, while essentially maintaining the overall antenna dimensions.
-Additionally, well-designed high-impedance folded low-frequency (LF) leads were integrated for achieving effective signal isolation and radiation coupling characteristics.
-To achieve unidirectional antenna radiation patterns and enhance the overall structural mechanical robustness, a lightweight and lost-cost 3D-printed lens combined with metallized reflector buried in multi-layer dielectric laminate was proposed.
-The detector exhibits a maximum voltage responsivity of 2200 V/W in the 200-230 GHz range, and 1885 V/W in the 320-350 GHz range.
-The measured radiation patterns show good agreement with the simulated results.
+The chip was packaged on a multi-layer dielectric laminate, with a Schottky diode directly integrated across the feeding terminals of the on-chip antenna.
+The on-chip integrated broadband planar bowtie antenna was printed on a quartz substrate within the operation frequency range of 201-360 GHz, functioning as a radiator and a radio frequency (RF) choke.
+Bandwidth enhancement is achieved using a pair of capacitively loaded loops (CLLs) without increasing the antenna size.
+High-impedance folded low-frequency (LF) leads are incorporated to suppress high-frequency signal leakage.
+A lightweight, low-cost 3D-printed lens combined with an embedded metallized reflector enables unidirectional radiation and improved mechanical robustness.
+The detector achieves a maximum voltage responsivity of 2200 V/W over 200-230 GHz and 1885 V/W over 320-350 GHz.
+Measured radiation patterns agree well with simulations.

 Reference